int128/actions-tanpopo/tasks/golangci-lint-v2/README.md

-# Update github.com/golangci/golangci-lint to v2
+# Migrate golangci-lint to v2

 ## Goal